 On October 1, 2019, we entered into a services agreement with Successful Life SAS in which Jean Mariani, its legal representative, has a controlling interest.
 This agreement was entered into for a period of one year and was renewed by written amendment dated October 1, 2020 for an additional period of one year, tacitly renewable.
 This agreement has been terminated and a new agreement has been signed for a period of one year tacitly renewable with effect as from January 1, 2021 following the March 9, 2021 Board decision.
+The contract runs by tacit renewal for one additional year in 2022.
 This services agreement provides for the scientific and strategic advice in relation to the biology of aging.
 The agreement provides for a fixed remuneration of €450 per day within the cap of €32,400 per year and reimbursement of costs and expenses upon presentation of supporting documentation.
+On July 7th, 2021, we signed a second agreement with Successful Life SAS by which Jean Mariani is to serve as interim Chief Medical officer until September 8th, 2021, as approved by the July 7th, 2021 Board decision, for a fixed remuneration of €15,000 per month.
+This agreement was extended on August 31 until September 30th 2022, and approved by the September 15, 2021 Board decision.

-Escrow Agreement
+Indemnification Agreement